albee/trace/TUTORIAL.md

 data folder for test `input/` and `output/`

-## ekf_DLR

-An EKF for localization outlier rejection, which exists as a submodule.
-Please contact DLR for access.

 ## execute_ASAP

 High-level commanding scripts.
 These are currently pure Python scripts that use the ROS parameter server.